spinklerz/Projects/Networking_And_Security/Network_Attacks/README.md

 - Functionality:

-  - Very simple I create a packet and "push it over "there"—Patrick Star.
+  - Very simple, this script creates many packets and sends them to a machine in hopes it overwhelms.

   - Spoofed IP to mask the user

   - On a local network I send it using L3 so you will be mapped via MAC address.
-I did include a function for this but did not implement it yet.

 - Effectiveness